whoplaystonight/whoplaystonight_MEAN/README_Deploy.md

 ##Contact
-Put your SENDGRID APIKEY in src/server/utils/sendgrid.env
+Put your SENDGRID APIKEY in src/server/utils/sendgrid.env like this: module.exports = 'YOUR API KEY'